myHandiQR myHandiQR

 The pain point

 You're the only one who knows.
-If you're unavailable, everything starts from scratch for the next person.
+If you're unavailable, everything starts from zero for the next person.
 You're afraid of what happens when you're not there.
-You carry, alone, a mental load that never sleeps.
+You carry a mental load, alone, that never sleeps.

 Typical readers